 - I put my “I’ll Be Done Working At…” sign in a page protector, so that I can change the time whenever necessary.
-This is one of my strategies for staying sane when working at home.
-You can read more here: 8 Tips for Staying Sane When Working at Home!
+Using an “I’ll Be Done Working At…” printable is one of my strategies for staying sane when working at home.
+You can read more and grab several FREE printables here: 8 Tips for Staying Sane When Working at Home!

 - My clients’ social media schedules are stored in clear page protectors, so that I can mark each post as it’s scheduled with a Vis-a-Vis marker, then wipe it off with a damp towel and use it again the following week.

 - I store keepsake letters and cards in archival quality page protectors.